Driving From New York to Florida with Dogs

 Feeding — Make sure your dog has been fed well in advance of setting out.
 You don’t want your dog getting car sick.

 Walking — Walk your dog before the trip starts.
-You want your dog to go to the bathroom so you don’t have to take a bathroom break right off the bat.
-And a tired dog will soon be a sleeping dog.
+You want your dog to go to the bathroom so you don’t have to take a potty break right off the bat.
+Also, a tired dog will soon be a sleeping dog.
 Sleeping dogs in cars are the easiest to travel with!

 Supplies — Make sure you pack everything you’ll need to access during the trip within easy reach.
 That means water, toys, treats, poop bags, leashes, food, bowls, etc. One time I packed Bodhi’s food in the back of the car first.
 I had to completely unpack the care when we reached our stop for the night to get to his food.
 Total pain in the butt!